-Get a syphilis test at your first prenatal visit.
+Get a syphilis test at your first and third prenatal visit.

 If you are pregnant, and have syphilis, you can still reduce the risk of CS in your baby.
 Getting tested and treated for syphilis can prevent serious health complications in both mother and baby.